raoul2000/yii2-workflow/guide/docs/overview.md

 ### Limitation

-Yii2 scenario can be used not only to control attribute validation, but also to [control massive assignment](http://www.yiiframework.com/doc-2.0/guide-structure-models.html#massive-assignment).
-This feature **is not** available in yii2-workflow extension.
+In the Yii2 Framework, scenario can be used not only to control attribute validation, but also to [control massive assignment](http://www.yiiframework.com/doc-2.0/guide-structure-models.html#massive-assignment). **This feature is not available in yii2-workflow extension** where scenario are only used to select attribute validation rules.

 ## <a name="references"></a>References